Yandex Cloud

 Workers are processing nodes.
 They handle coordinator queries, run data operations, and return results to the coordinator.
 When started, each worker registers itself with the discovery service running on the coordinator server.
 This way it becomes available for task assignment.
 From time to time, workers send availability signals to the discovery service.
 If the discovery service does not receive such a signal within the specified time, new tasks will not be assigned to that worker.

-When creating a cluster, you can either set a fixed number of workers (from 1 to 64) or configure automatic scaling of workers (between 0 and 64) based on workload.
+When creating a cluster, you can either set a fixed number of workers (from 1 to 64) or autoscale the number of workers (between 0 and 64) based on workload.

 The coordinator and workers can access data sources through catalogs.

 A catalog is a set of parameters describing a connection to a data source.
-In a Managed Service for Trino cluster, you can create one or more catalogs.
+You can create one or more catalogs in a Managed Service for Trino cluster.
 Trino supports working with data from multiple catalogs within a single query.

 Each catalog describes only one data source.
 The data source type is determined by the selected connector.